Learning Outcomes

 The process involves:

-- The receiving party serving a notice of commencement and a detailed bill of costs on the paying party.
+- the receiving party serving a notice of commencement and a detailed bill of costs on the paying party (within three months of the costs order)

-- The receiving party replying to points of dispute if desired.
+- the receiving party replying to points of dispute if desired (usually within 21 days)

 A claimant is awarded costs after a multi-track trial.
 Their bill of costs totals £120,000.
 The defendant disputes several items as excessive.
 At a detailed assessment hearing, the judge disallows £20,000 as unreasonable and orders the defendant to pay £100,000.